tvitcom/delivery-schedule-testcase/README.md

 # way-dispatcher
-This is test case for some Company.
+This is test case "Way-Dispathcher" application for some Company.

 ## Setup:
+- 1. In current webroot directory:
-- 1. Даем команду в текущей директории: php composer.phar update
+     php composer.phar update
-     После этого скачаются необходимые компоненты и сам фреймворк Yii.
-- 2. Создадим новую базу данных и пользователя "way". Зададим настройки подключения к нашей БД "way".
-- 3. Импортируем свежий (см. дату в названии файла в формате yyyy-mm-dd) дамп базы данных с демоданными находящийся в папке /protected/data/
+     After will downloads nessosary components and framework Yii in vendor folder.
+- 2. Create new database and database user with same name "way".
+Set settings protected/config/database.php for our db "way".
+- 3. Import actual demo dump file from the folder: protected/data/way_yyyymmddhhmm.sql (part name as format yyyy-mm-dd hh:mm)

 ## Using:

 - Administrator